 Doctor´s Data Hair Elements Hair Analysis Test.
 Extensive research established that scalp hair element levels are related to human systemic levels.
 The strength of this relationship varies for specific elements, and many researchers consider hair as the tissue of choice for toxic heavy metals and several nutrient elements.
-Hair sample you collect at home and send to the lab.
-You receive the results.
-Doctor's order provided.

 Unlike blood, hair element levels are not regulated by homeostatic mechanisms.
 Thus, deviations in hair element levels often appear prior to overt symptoms and can thereby be a valuable preliminary tool for predicting the development of physiological abnormalities.

 Since 1972, Doctor’s Data, Inc. has performed over four million hair elements tests for physicians and other health care providers, accumulating what is probably the largest database regarding this procedure.